770 N. Main St. L'Anse MI, 49946

 Work-Study Opportunities

 Whenever possible, attempts will be made to place students in work locations that best match their programs.
 FWS students will also be given a list of possible work locations to select from.
 If chosen by the employer the student will then be referred to the office for an interview.
-Example placements include but are not limited to:

 Re-Assignment: